 Get a taste of the couple's future honeymoon by throwing a thematically appropriate rehearsal dinner.
 Whether they're headed to Hawaii, Europe, or camping in the USA, a luau, an Italian feast, or a campfire cook-out will be fun and inspirational.
 This style of rehearsal dinner is especially fun if the wedding is entirely unrelated, as it allows guests to have two completely different experiences.

 Food is a natural conversation starter, especially when guests get the chance to customize their meals.
 So have a make-your-own pizza party, a taco bar, or a DIY ice cream sundae social.
 Give everyone a base to work with, then provide an array of toppings to spark their creativity.
 (Make sure you've thought of logistics like how all the pizzas will get baked, or how the ice cream will stay cold!)
 It will be fun to see whose creations are the most similar, and whose seemingly bizarre concoction is actually delicious.

+It's traditional to have a formal wedding and a casual rehearsal dinner.
+But if you're having a more casual wedding, it can be exciting to flip the script with a formal rehearsal dinner.
 Since you'll probably be inviting far fewer people, you can splurge a bit on more expensive centerpieces, favors, or meals.
 Take over a favorite restaurant, or find a romantic and intimate location that would be far too small for the wedding, but is just perfect for the night before.
 Give your favorite friends and family members an incredible rehearsal dinner to remember.

 However you choose to celebrate the night before your wedding, your rehearsal dinner should leave you relaxed, excited, and ready for your wedding day.
 Just remember that though you can have any kind of rehearsal dinner you want, it should be a reflection of you, your families, and your relationship.
 Other than that, the sky's the limit!